Druw Jones: Professional career

 Considered one of the top prospects for the 2022 Major League Baseball draft, the Arizona Diamondbacks selected Jones with the second overall selection.
 Jones signed with the Diamondbacks, receiving a reported signing bonus of $8,185,100.
-On July 26, 2022, it was revealed that Jones suffered a left shoulder injury while taking his first batting practice with the organization.
+On July 26, it was revealed that Jones suffered a left shoulder injury while taking his first batting practice with the organization.
 He underwent surgery on August 3 to repair the posterior labrum in the shoulder.

 Jones made his professional debut in 2023 with the Diamondbacks' Single-A affiliate, the Visalia Rawhide.
-He missed time due to quadriceps and hamstring injuries, and spent time on a rehab assignment with the rookie-level Arizona Complex League Diamondbacks before returning to Visalia.
+He missed time due to quadriceps and hamstring injuries, spending time on a rehab assignment with the rookie-level Arizona Complex League Diamondbacks before returning to Visalia.
 Over 41 games, he hit .238 with two home runs and 12 RBIs.
-Jones spent the entirety of the 2024 season with Visalia and batted .275 with six home runs, 65 RBIs, and 21 stolen bases over 109 games.
-He was assigned to the High-A Hillsboro Hops to open the 2025 season.
+Back at Visalia in 2024, Jones batted .275 with six home runs, 65 RBIs, and 21 stolen bases over 109 games.
+He played for the High-A Hillsboro Hops in 2025, batting .255 with 5 home runs and 28 steals in 123 games.

+On April 29, 2026, while playing for the Double-A Amarillo Sod Poodles, Jones hit for the cycle, the first in Sod Poodles franchise history.

+International career

+Jones played for the Netherlands in the 2026 World Baseball Classic (WBC).
+He played in all four WBC games for the Dutch team, batting .400 with two RBI.

 Personal life

-Jones is the son of former MLB outfielder Andruw Jones and Nicole Jones.
+Jones is the son of Hall of Fame MLB player Andruw Jones.
+Andruw managed Jones in the Netherlands in the 2026 WBC.